twanvl/domain-adaptation/README.md

-Biased Bagging for Unsupervised Domain Adaptation
+Domain Adaptation with Randomized Expectation Maximization
 --------------------------

 This is the implementation of the AdREM method for domain adaptation, plus accompanying code to test it on a variety of datasets.